 This is a closing procedure I use in many classes.
 I got the idea for this assignment from the check-in and check-out process of CR groups from the 60s and from something I read years ago.
 As with most exercises, this exercise works best if you explain its value to the students.
 Sometimes for closing I ask a direct question (i.e., name one thing you learned today).
 The direct question can be focused, like an exit ticket question.
 The closing is extremely useful for a number of reasons.

-1. First, it gives me immediate feedback about what the students are learning and how they are handling the class.
+1. First, it gives immediate feedback about what the students are learning and how they are handling the class.

-This is an exercise I use for the first day of class, particularly for women’s studies/WGS classes, but also for classes that might be risky or uncertain for students to take, such as public speaking classes.
-The assignment allows students to discuss in small groups their concerns about the class on the first day (do you have to be a feminist to pass this class, do you take off points if my voice shakes in my speeches).
+This exercise is particularly helpful in WGS classes or any class that might be risky or uncertain for students such as public speaking.
+The activity allows students to discuss their concerns in small groups on the first day (do you have to be a feminist to pass this class, do you take off points if my voice shakes in my speeches).

-The second purpose of this assignment is to encourage students to process the syllabus in groups.
-On the first day of class, students frequently immerse themselves in reading the syllabus individually and so they don’t hear when other students ask a question.
-Which means you get five different students asking the exact same question.
-By working in groups on this exercise, they usually answer the questions about the syllabus for each other.
-By the time the students are done with their group discussion, the questions they have are about genuinely confusing issues.
+The second purpose of this activity is to encourage students to process the syllabus in groups.
+When students immerse themselves individually in the syllabus, they listen and process selfishly.
+They screen out other students’ questions and then repeat each others’ questions.
+By working in groups, peers usually answer questions about the syllabus for each other.
+By the time groups are done with discussion, most of the questions are answered, and the remaining questions are genuinely confusing.

 The last part of the activity is to collect everyone’s answers and discuss select points with the class.
 Remind students that this part of the activity is anonymous so that no student feels singled out.
 This makes students more willing to share their concerns.